LarsKluijtmans/nmbrs_api/README.md

 report = api.report.background_task_result(report_guid, 360)
 ```

-## Error Handling
+#### Error Handling Background tasks

 When requesting the report, Nmbrs may return errors.
-In such cases, the following exceptions can be raised:
+In such cases, the
+following exceptions can be raised:

 - **UnknownBackgroundTaskException**: Raised when the background task is unknown.
 - **BackgroundTaskException**: Raised for general background task errors.